What meaning is there for us in Isaiah 40 and 41

 His messages always seemed to be aimed at my young life.
 His writings had a profound effect on my spiritual life.
 As a young preacher, I even borrowed some of his ideas to put together sermons (I didn't think he'd mind).

 Ponce de Leon never found that Fountain of Youth, but Paul Martin did.
 He was already well past the normal "Youth Pastor" years when I met him.
-But in his waiting on the Lord, PaulMartin was able to remain and effective evangelist with young people right to the end of his full life.
-There was something appealing about this man -- not only his gift of humor, but also his profound conviction that God was near, ready to help and strengthen.
+But because Paul Martin "waited" on the Lord (the wording of many English Bible translations of Isaiah 40:31), he remained an effective evangelist with young people right to the end of his full life.
+There was something appealing about that man -- not only his gift of humor but also his profound conviction that God was near, ready to help and strengthen.

 While in Italy, I received a letter from someone who had just returned home from the Eastern Kentucky district Nazarene Missionary Convention.
-Armand Doll, former missionary to Mozambique, was the speaker.
-My friend was writing to comment on Rev. Doll's special effect on the young people present at the convention.
-This missionary colleague of mine, who wound up being imprisoned by a Marxist governent, is a special testimony to the promises of Isaiah 40:21-31.
+Armand Doll, a former missionary to Mozambique, was the speaker.
+My friend was writing to comment on Armand Doll's special effect on the young people present at the convention.
+This missionary colleague of mine, who wound up being imprisoned by a Marxist government, is a special testimony to the promises of Isaiah 40:21-31.
 Months in prison left him undaunted.
 His testimony to the greatness of God so affected young people that they willingly offered themselves for missionary service, knowing full well the kind of risks they might face.

 The list of testimonies to the truth of Isaiah 40 could go on and on.

-We too can drink forever at the real Fountain of Youth!
+We, too, can drink forever at the real Fountain of Youth!